 Headteacher Governor – Mrs C Vosper

-There were no pecuniary interests to declare by the governing body for 2017-18.
+There were no business or pecuniary interests to declare by the governing body for 2017-18.
 This register is available from the school office on request.

 Clerk – Mrs C Buck

 The work of the governing body of Scole Primary School is divided into 3 main subcommittees; Personnel & Community Links (PCL), Finance, Buildings, Health & Safety (FBHS) and Curriculum.
 These committees meet every half term and feed into the full governing body, which again meets every half term.

 The purpose of these meetings is to scrutinise, challenge and support the work of the school, led by the Headteacher.
 Their role is to be a ‘critical friend’ and to ensure that the school is achieving the highest possible outcomes for learners in the school.

 The different committees are rigorous and robust in their attention to detail; they help set the budget, they input into the school development plan, they are involved in the appointment process of staff and they hold the Headteacher to account.
 Through the different meetings that take place, the governing body ensures that policies are reviewed, the performance data of year groups is analysed and staff are given every opportunity to excel.

 The expectation placed upon the governing body by Ofsted is that the governors know the school, know its priorities for improvement and support the Headteacher and staff in meeting these aims and ambitions.

 The governing body of Scole Primary School works extremely hard to fulfil these duties.
 The on-going success of the school is due in part to the diligence and expertise that exists within the group and the governors are committed to developing the school to achieve outstanding outcomes for all.

 Summary of work undertaken in the Spring Term 2017 (1st Half)